Understanding the basics of SEO (search engine optimization) will help you ask better questions, make better decisions, and get better results.

 Second, a content schedule is developed and new website pages and/or blog posts are added to your website, usually 1 to 3 every month.
-Inbound linking continues as your website is listed in more local directories, industry niche sites, local service area sites, etc. Depending upon your SEO Services, you should see 2 to 5 new links each month.
+Inbound linking continues as your website is listed in more local directories, industry niche sites, local service area sites, etc. Depending on your SEO Services, you should see 2 to 5 new links each month.

-Third, other opportunities reveal themselves determined by your industry, service area, competitors, goals and priorities, special offers, seasonality, etc. One-on-one planning and consultation with your marketing strategist achieve continued growth.
+Third, other opportunities reveal themselves determined by your industry, service area, competitors, goals, and priorities, special offers, seasonality, etc. One-on-one planning and consultation with your marketing strategist achieve continued growth.

 These opportunities could include social media, such as Facebook and Twitter; paid advertising in various forms; project photo optimization; video optimization; growing your collection of online customer reviews; building repeat and referral business, and more.

 Fourth, continual analysis of performance and results is required in order to fine-tune and improve marketing efforts.
 This may take shape in the form of keyword rankings, Google analytics, Google search console, website audits for technical and structural integrity, and a variety of additional key performance indicators.